$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 6. Travel to the UAE — you do not need to visit any embassy before departure.

-One important note for Egyptian applicants: your degree certificate does not need to be attested for the Job Exploration Visa application itself.
-However, once you secure a job offer in the UAE, your Egyptian degree will need to go through the full six-step attestation chain (university registrar, SCU, Ministry of Higher Education, Egyptian MFA, UAE Embassy in Cairo, UAE MOFA) before MOHRE will issue your work permit.
-Start the attestation process before you travel, or accept that you will need to return to Egypt briefly to complete it.
+One important note for Egyptian applicants: the job-seeker application requires an attested qualification certificate.
+Once you secure a job offer in the UAE, your Egyptian degree may still need the full six-step attestation chain (university registrar, SCU, Ministry of Higher Education, Egyptian MFA, UAE Embassy in Cairo, UAE MOFA) for the work-permit process.
+Start the attestation process before you travel, or accept that you may need to return to Egypt briefly to complete it.

 Free Download